Microsoft takes aim at Apple with app store principles

 The Microsoft Store won’t have to change in any meaningful way to comply with its new principles.
 That’s because the Windows operating system, which Microsoft owns, is already an open platform.
 Windows users can download alternative app stores from companies such as Steam, a video game maker and distribution company.
 And they can already download software directly from a developer’s website.

-Last year, Microsoft lowered the commissions it chargers developers of consumer apps to as much as 5 percent, compared with the 30 percent cut Apple takes for revenue generated on the App Store.
-But the Microsoft Store is primarily for Windows desktop computers, and the percentage of Windows apps downloaded through the Microsoft Store, compared with other channels, is relatively small.
+The Microsoft Store is primarily for Windows desktop computers, and the percentage of Windows apps downloaded through the Microsoft Store, compared with other channels, is relatively small.

 However, Microsoft said it would not apply the 10 principles to the Xbox store, where owners of the video game consoles can download games.
 “Console makers like Microsoft invest significantly in developing dedicated console hardware but sell them below cost or at very low margins to create a market that game developers and publishers can benefit from,” it said in the blog post.
 “Given these fundamental differences in the significance of the platform and the business model, we have more work to do to establish the right set of principles for game consoles.”